 A kitchen remodel is truly the most effective catalyst for improving how your family functions together.
 Here in Philadelphia, most houses were built long before best practice design rules for families who live in and around their kitchens.

 Unhappy configurations and bad flow are inherited through past kitchen remodels which never addressed design problems for a true re-assessment of current needs.
-A kitchen with a good flow should support cooking, working at home and family connection.
+A kitchen with a good flow should support cooking, working at home, and family connection.

 While every kitchen renovation is different, it is important to understand the typical investment in a transformative project, and the average costs for any major kitchen remodel in Philadelphia and its Main Line Suburbs.

-Average kitchen remodeling costs will vary significantly depending on the number of walls that you plan to modify, whether those walls are interior or exterior, load bearing or non-structural.
-Materials selection has a large impact, as does square footage of the work areas and difficulty of access to the project.
+Average kitchen remodeling costs will vary significantly depending on the number of walls that you plan to modify, whether those walls are interior or exterior, load-bearing or non-structural.
+Materials selection has a large impact, as does the square footage of the work areas and the difficulty of access to the project.

-A final, important cost variable is scale - how much other work is being done in the immediate area: For example a kitchen priced as part of a whole house renovation will be $10,000 cheaper because of the increased efficiency of having all trades working simultaneously on related tasks.
+A final, important cost variable is scale - how much other work is being done in the immediate area: For example, a kitchen priced as part of a whole house renovation will be 20% less expensive because of the increased efficiency of having all trades working simultaneously on related tasks.
 That can amount to $30,000 on an average kitchen of high quality.